Luang Namtha, for unforgettable trekking in old-growth jungle amongst the hill tribes

 Consult this section of the website for what to pack for trekking.

-Luang Namtha town is located about 6 hours’ bus ride from Huay Xai on the Thai border, and 6 hours’ bus ride from Nong Khiaw (also well worth visiting).
+Luang Namtha town is located 2-3 hours’ bus ride from Huay Xai on the Thai border, and 6-8 hours’ bus ride from Nong Khiaw (also well worth visiting).
+Luang Namtha Airport also has direct flights from Vientiane.

 There’s almost nothing to see in Luang Namtha town.
 A silk workshop that once operated in a nearby village has not re-opened since Covid.
 You can see an ancient stupa that was destroyed in American bombing, and the new stupa that was built next to it.
 The night market is tiny and uninteresting.
 You’re here to arrange your multi-day trek in Nam Ha National Protected Area.